Keyboard shortcuts

 See also: Get started, the Book.

-The short answer is one obvious way to do each thing.
-Connect, run a typed query, run a command, stream a result, manage a transaction, hold a pool, ingest with COPY, run migrations — there is one shape per task, and the codecs are values you import by name.
-The next time you read your own code, you can read it.
+Connect, run a typed query, run a command, stream a result, manage a transaction, hold a pool, ingest with COPY, run migrations — each task has a small surface area, and the codec layer stays explicit when you need it.

 Three pillars